 SNORKELLING ON NINGALOO REEF

-Cape Range National Park has three beaches providing outstanding snorkelling opportunities.
+Cape Range National Park has three beaches that provide outstanding snorkelling opportunities.
 These are Lakeside, Turquoise Bay and Oyster Stacks.
 All of them are equally good, however, the visibility underwater may be affected by the current weather conditions.
 To find the actual snorkelling spot, check the information board at each beach, and follow the signs.
-It’s worth to say that snorkelling at Oyster Stack is allowed only during high tide when there is enough water over the reef.
+It’s worth to say that snorkelling at Oyster Stack is allowed only during a high tide when there is enough water over the reef.
 Otherwise, there is a high risk to damage the fragile corals.
-The tide chart is at Oyster Stack beach.
-Check it out before accessing the water.
+Check out the tide chart at Oyster Stack beach before accessing the water.

 Coral Bay is a town located 153 km from Exmouth, another great location to go snorkelling on Ningaloo Reef.
 This time I decided to book a tour, jump on a boat and snorkel off-shore.
 Being brutally honest, this experience was way better than snorkelling in Cape Range National Park, close to the coast.
 The visibility underwater was perfect, and the abundance of marine life was huge.
 The four hour cruise cost me AUD 130,50.
 In fact, its main attraction was not snorkelling on Ningaloo Reef, but swimming with manta rays (more about this amazing opportunity below).
 The snorkelling equipment was included in the above price.